 Brian O’Donnell began his winemaking career in New York City in the 6th grade when he pilfered some Concord grapes from a neighbor's arbor.
 After the ensuing hangover, he went into retirement for about 20 years until he started making wine for family & friends in his garage in San Jose, CA. These early efforts included Russian River Pinot Noir from a friend’s vineyard.
 His career path then followed the time-honored tradition from hobby to hobby-out-of-control to a commercial venture.
 During that time Brian attended extension classes at UC Davis, and spent the 1995 harvest in Alsace & Burgundy.
 Smitten with Pinot Noir, Brian and his wife Jill founded Belle Pente in 1992 with the purchase of a 70-acre farm just east of Carlton in what is now the heart of the Yamhill-Carlton AVA.
 Vineyards were planted starting in 1994, and their first commercial production of Pinot Noir was in 1996.
 Since the beginning, the goal has been to craft old world styled wines of impeccable balance and seductive complexity that reflect a strong sense of place.
 Carefully selected and well managed dry-farmed vineyards, staggered harvesting, meticulous hand sorting, small lot fermentations, 100% gravity processing, indigenous yeasts, finished wine moved directly-to-barrel (no settling), cold cellar temperatures to delay malolactic fermentation, long elevage, moderate use of new oak, and bottling without fining or filtration are among the techniques utilized to achieve this goal.
-Brian is active in several Oregon wine community groups and currently serves on the boards on the Yamhill-Carlton Winegrowers and the Willamette Valley Wineries Association.
+Brian is active in several Oregon wine community groups and currently serves on the board on the Yamhill-Carlton Winegrowers.

 Founding Winemaker & Managing Partner